Tourisme Vaudreuil-Soulanges

 crédit: Olivier Langevin

 Experience: The all-you-can-eat buffet is sure to satisfy foodies with a sweet tooth!
 (But save a little room for the taffy on snow!)
-Guests are entertained by a folk singer on weekends.
-After a hearty meal, you’ll want to get out and stretch your legs.
-Explore the property on foot or by horse-drawn carriage.
+Guests are entertained by a folk singer on Friday and Saturday evenings.
+After a hearty meal, stretch your legs by exploring the property's trails or visiting the facilities where the syrup is made.
+On weekends, during lunch service, you can even enjoy a horse-drawn wagon ride, and kids can get their faces painted!

 A must: A selection of five yummy homemade marinades and one of the best French Canadian pea soups in the region!